djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+20 Mar 2013 | Wow.
+My TinyLetter inbox is stuffed and overflowing with love today.
+Today I have three in person appointments and a date with a yoga mat.
+I will read all and respond as time allows.
+Yay!

 19 Mar 2013 | Receiving so much love in response to today's letter, and your replies are all beautifully displayed in TinyLetter.
 Replying as they come in.
 Touched, and grateful.

 19 Mar 2013 | Sent a letter.
 Eating sausage.
 Feeling good!
 By the way, if you haven't read [this piece on why James Whittaker left Google](http://blogs.msdn.com/b/jw_on_tech/archive/2012/03/13/why-i-left-google.aspx), it parallels why I left Google.